Bombax ceiba: Gallery

+Range

+The tree is native to various areas in Tropical Asia and Oceania, which includes Pakistan, India, Nepal, Sri Lanka, Bangladesh, Bhutan, Myanmar, South China, Taiwan, Laos, Thailand, Cambodia, Vietnam, Malaysia, Indonesia, Philippines, the Solomon Islands, Papua New Guinea and Australia.
+It is typically found in Tropical and subtropical moist broadleaf forests but in some areas in Southern China they grow in drier valleys and savannas.

 Cultivation

 The tree is widely planted in southeastern Asian countries and regions (such as in Myanmar, Nepal, Thailand, Vietnam, Malaysia, Philippines, Indonesia, southern China and Taiwan, etc.).
 According to Chinese historical record, the king of Nam Yuet (located in the southern China and northern Vietnam nowadays), Zhao Tuo, gave a tree to the emperor of the Han dynasty in the 2nd century BC.

-This tree is commonly known as Let-pan (Burmese language: လက်ပံ), semal (सेमल), (सीमल),shimul (শিমুল) or ximolu (Assamese: শিমলু) in India.
+This tree is commonly known as Let-pan (Burmese language: လက်ပံ), semal (सेमल), shimal (सीमल), shimul (শিমুল) or ximolu (Assamese: শিমলু) in India.
 It is widely planted in parks and on roadsides there because of its beautiful red flowers which bloom in March/April.
 This tree is quite common in New Delhi although it doesn't reach its full size of 60m there because of the semi arid climate.
 The cotton fibers of this tree can be seen floating in the wind around the time of early May.
 This tree shows two marked growth sprints in India: in spring and during the monsoon months.
 Perhaps due to subtropical climate and heavy rainfalls, it is found in dense populations throughout the Northeast India.
 In Myanmar, its flowers are let to be dry and cooked, which is one of the traditional foods of Myanmar.

-This tree is also found in the eastern parts of Pakistan, especially in the eastern city of Lahore.
+This tree is also found in the eastern parts of Pakistan, especially in Margalla Hills and the eastern city of Lahore.
 The local Urdu and Punjabi names for the tree is sumbal.